-Do you know someone who eats fast food constantly, lives on soda and energy drinks, and drinks alcohol frequently?
+Do you someone who consumes energy drinks, and drinks alcohol frequently?
 I think we can all answer a definitive “yes” to that question.
 Sadly, in America, this is almost the norm when it comes to lifestyle choices.
 But what is this type of day in and day out consumption doing to our brain cells?
 It must be having an adverse effect, right?

 Though the scientific community has been seeing the link between diet and mental health for many years now, the general public is now also starting to come around to the idea that these two elements may indeed be linked.
 No doubt, it makes perfect sense that if you are eating a terrible diet, you are likely to have terrible mental health – and vice versa.
 I’m not quite sure why it was ever thought otherwise, since a large amount of your body’s serotonin is produced in your gut, and the nutrients from your food have an important impact on the neurotransmitters in your brain.